 New safety practices include everything from a new Perspex screen at the till, to wiping down surfaces, a hand sanitiser station, gloves available at the front counter, physical distancing signs everywhere, quarantine of donated clothing, and a maximum customer limit of 5 in the store.
-Fitting rooms will remain closed for the time being, like all other stores, but the welcome is certainly open.

 “We’re so excited to be open and our volunteers are really looking forward to helping our customers walk out with some great bargains,” says Trevor.

 With COVID-19 restrictions easing, now is a better time than any to get op-shopping – visit your nearest op shop in Canberra, such as the Communities at Work’s Best Dressed Store in Tuggeranong and find those hidden treasures.

 Volunteer-run op shops create a neighbourly atmosphere that makes everyone feel welcome, no matter their circumstances.

 Visit our Op Shop in Tuggeranong, Canberra today!